walidHDD/alma-m2-2014/Sirius Project/README.md

 ## Sirius Project

 The goal of this project will be the creation of a full fledged graphical Designer.
 In order to realize this designer, you can reuse your work for realized during the tutorial or you can use your own dedicated Ecore meta-model.
-A good starting point would be to use the Dart Designer [metamodel](https://github.com/dartdesigner/Dart-Designer/tree/master/bundles/org.obeonetwork.dsl.dart) or a custom one.
+A good starting point would be to use the Dart Designer [metamodel](https://github.com/dartdesigner/Dart-Designer/tree/master/bundles/org.obeonetwork.dsl.dart) (dart.ecore in the model folder of the project) or a custom one.
 You can improve the family metamodel if you want.

 Your designer must contain the following features :